videeshhh/Next-word-predictor-by-tensorflow/README.md

 ## Dataset

-- A **small, custom dataset** was used, containing basic English text data.
+- A **small, custom dataset** was used, containing basic English text of sherlock holmes.
 - The limited dataset size was due to **hardware constraints**, which affected model accuracy and generalization capability.
 - The dataset was preprocessed with:
   - Tokenization